r3c/cottle/README.md

 list as long as it keeps the same structure (to keep with our example, products with names, descriptions, quantities and prices).

-Template files must be written using Cottle's specific template language, as explained in the user manual (see "Installation" section).
+Template files must be written using Cottle's template language as explained in user manual (see "Installation" section).

 Installation
 ------------